szemate/szemate.github.io/mira.md

       easily.
     - [Atom](https://atom.io/) is a programmers' text editor that is easy to learn.
     - [GitAhead](http://gitahead.scitools.com/) is a graphical user interface for Git that is easy to learn.
-It's free for non-commercial use (don't click 'buy'.)
+It's free for non-commercial use.
-    - [cmder](http://cmder.net/) is a console for running commands.
-It's enough to download the mini version.
+    - [cmder](http://cmder.net/) is a command prompt (terminal) for Windows.
+Download the mini version.
 3. Create a [GitHub](https://github.com/join) account so that we'll be able to work on the same project together.

 ---